catalystneuro/ndx-ophys-devices/docs/source/description.rst

 - **EdgeOpticalFilter** extends ``OpticalFilter`` to hold metadata on edge optical filter instances.
 - **OpticalLens** extends ``DeviceInstance`` to hold metadata on optical lens instances.

+Note that the container classes cannot be directly added to the NWB file, but instead require extending `LabMetaData` to contain one or more of these container classes in a separate extension.
+For example, see `ndx-optogenetics <https://github.com/rly/ndx-optogenetics>`_.

 Installation
 ------------